 - Know Your Budget: Before you make any choices, it is a good idea to establish your budget.
 Decide how much you want to spend and then try to keep to that amount, so you are not upset because you have spent too much.

 - Indoors.
 There is a surprising variety of decorative plants suitable for growing in indoor containers, ranging from tiny cacti, to miniature bonsai, to decorative flowers like African Violets (Saint Paulia) that will last for months.
 String-of-hearts is fun, too.
-Among shade loving plants there are about one hundred different types of ferns, the most popular of which is probably the maidenhair and even that has different varieties.
+Among shade-loving plants, there are about 100 different types of ferns, the most popular of which is probably the maidenhair—and even that has different varieties.
 For seasonal plants, spring bulbs can be grown indoors and include mini daffodils or even full-sized daffodils if you have the space and light.
 The perfume of hyacinths can be a little overpowering in a small space, but they are such fun to watch grow.
 Then there are good-sized palms of several different kinds and some small, slow-growing shrubs that only require watering occasionally.

-- Small Containers: For smaller pots there is so much choice, including the bulbs and annuals mentioned above.
-Some more suggestions of colourful flowers include different types of dwarf and carpet roses, small fuschias and small azaleas.
+- Small Containers: For smaller pots, there is so much choice, including the bulbs and annuals mentioned above.
+Some more suggestions of colourful flowers include different types of dwarf and carpet roses, small fuchsias, and small azaleas.

-- Medium-Sized Containers: These include Bergenia and I think there are about eight different species of these perennials.
-They are particularly useful as if grown in the sun they produce lovely flowers and if in the shade the leaves become an interesting focal point.
-Other ideas include Canna Lilies, Begonias, Chincherinchees, Azaleas, and Liliums.
+- Medium-Sized Containers: These include Bergenia, and I think there are about eight different species of these perennials.
+They are particularly useful as, if grown in the sun, they produce lovely flowers; if in the shade, the leaves become an interesting focal point.
+Other ideas include canna lilies, begonias, chincherinchees, azaleas, and liliums.
 Some of these make great cut flowers.

-- Hanging Baskets and Wall Containers: For these containers you may decide to try annuals like petunia, Lobelia, Sweet Alice or some of the spreading and hanging perennials, or if it is a shady spot a decorative fern of some kind.
+- Hanging Baskets and Wall Containers: For these containers, you may decide to try annuals like petunia, lobelia, Sweet Alice, or some of the spreading and hanging perennials.
+If it is a shady spot, you may try a decorative fern of some kind.

 - Larger Containers: Decorative plants that are suitable for larger containers include daphne and larger azaleas.
-Boxus grows slowly, but is really useful if you want to try your hand at topiary.
+Boxus grows slowly, but it's really useful if you want to try your hand at topiary.
 Plants suitable for larger tubs include flowering fruit trees, such as the flowering cherry, rhododendrons, lilacs and camelias.
-Small bulb plants or annuals can go well around the edges of large container gardens; such plants include anemone, freesias and Lachenalia (Soldier Boys); even Christmas lilies, daffodils, dwarf agapanthus and snowflakes may be suitable.
+Small bulb plants or annuals can go well around the edges of large container gardens; such plants include anemone, freesias and Lachenalia (Soldier Boys).
+Even Christmas lilies, daffodils, dwarf agapanthus, and snowflakes may be suitable.

 - Larger Containers: Then there are the dwarf varieties of several edible plants or fruit trees that can be grown indoors if you have a suitable position.
 Some dwarf fruit trees have grafts so that, for example, more than one kind of apple can be grown on the same tree.
 Of course, although the trees may be dwarf, the fruit is not.
 One interesting plant that can be grown indoors is the dwarf banana.
 I haven't tried it yet, but I'm sure it would be fun.